 (…) the truth is that we were lying to children” by telling them they would be able to go to university or find skilled work.”
 Employers said: ‘You have a piece of paper that says it, you’re qualified in English and mathematics.
 But you can’t write a business letter, you can’t do basic arithmetic required to work in this store or on this shop floor.

 Exam regulator Ofqual promised grade boundaries could be lowered if the new exams were tougher than expected, and therein lies the problem.
 It is all very well mocking the previous administration’s supposed tendency to apparatchik Soviet behaviour but five years on and not much has changed.
+Let’s be honest, no political party is keen to preside over a system that is not improving.

 This is the graph I have most often seen to evidence grade inflation.